-- MMPs should include all members aged 21 years and older as of January 1 of the first year of the current reporting period. - MMPs should only include members who were continuously enrolled in the MMP between January 1st of the first year and December 31st of the second year in the current two-year reporting period, with no more than one gap in enrollment of up to 45 days during each year of the two-year reporting period (e.g., a member can have no more than one gap in enrollment between January 1 - December 31, 2017 and no more than one gap in enrollment between January 1 - December 31, 2018). - To determine continuous enrollment for a member for whom enrollment is verified monthly, the member may not have more than a 1-month gap in coverage (i.e., a member whose coverage lapses for 2 months [60 days] is not considered continuously enrolled). - For data element A, MMPs should use the Outpatient #1 value set to identify members with at least one outpatient visit during the reporting period.
-MMPs should use a designated field within the Centralized Enrollee Record (CER) to capture telephonic evaluations that occurred during the reporting period.
+- MMPs should include all members aged 21 years and older as of January 1 of the first year of the current reporting period. - MMPs should only include members who were continuously enrolled in the MMP between January 1st of the first year and December 31st of the second year in the current two-year reporting period, with no more than one gap in enrollment of up to 45 days during each year of the two-year reporting period (e.g., a member can have no more than one gap in enrollment between January 1 - December 31, 2020 and no more than one gap in enrollment between January 1 - December 31, 2021). - To determine continuous enrollment for a member for whom enrollment is verified monthly, the member may not have more than a 1-month gap in coverage (i.e., a member whose coverage lapses for 2 months [60 days] is not considered continuously enrolled).

+For data element A, MMPs should use the Outpatient #1 value set to identify members with at least one outpatient visit during the reporting period.
+MMPs should use a designated field within the CER or the Telephone Visits value set to capture telephonic evaluations that occurred during the reporting period and the Online Assessments value set to capture e-visits and virtual checkins that occurred during the reporting period.